business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-As working from home becomes more common, people are turning to VoIP as a phone service that can be used over a business broadband internet connection.
-Better yet, a VoIP phone number is virtually identical to a traditional phone number, so you can still call friends, family or colleagues who are using traditional phone services.
+As working from home becomes more common, more people are switching to VoIP because they can use it over a business broadband internet connection.
+A VoIP phone number is virtually identical to a traditional phone number, so you can still call friends, family or colleagues using traditional phone services.

-Several free VoIP services, such as Google Voice, could limit long-distance calls or audio fidelity.
-There are also paid VoIP services, such as RingCentral, that can accommodate multiple phone numbers and lines.
-Read our RingCentral review to learn more.
+There are free VoIP services, such as Google Voice, in which long-distance calls may be limited or have reduced audio fidelity.
+There are also paid VoIP services (we’ll review some later) that can handle multiple phone numbers and allow you to run inbound and outbound contact centers, communicate with customers via text message and more.

 What’s the difference between VoIP and a landline?

-The most significant difference between VoIP and a landline is VoIP’s flexibility.
+The most significant difference between VoIP and a landline is the VoIP’s flexibility.
 Traditional, land-based phone lines require a physical connection to a telephone network, which needs switches to transmit analog audio to other phones worldwide.
-VoIP, on the other hand, relies on a broadband internet connection.
+VoIP, by contrast, relies on a broadband internet connection.

 Editor’s note: Looking for the right business phone system?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-• Cost: There are some substantial cost differences between the two business phone systems.
-VoIP relies on your existing internet connection, so you don’t need to buy additional hardware.
+• Cost: Because VoIP relies on your existing internet connection, you don’t need to buy additional hardware, like handsets or a private branch exchange (PBX) system.

-• Scalability: With VoIP service, you can add a new number to your corporate plan with a few mouse clicks.
-But because a landline is tethered to a physical location and device, adding new lines as your business grows can quickly become a costly hassle.
-If you need a new line, a technician must travel to the physical location to install it.
+• Scalability: With VoIP, you can add a new number to your corporate plan in just a few clicks.
+It’s much more complicated with landlines.
+A technician must physically attach a new connection to the network, which can be costly.
 Physical lines also need regular maintenance to ensure nothing is eroding and everything is running exactly as it should.

-• Capabilities: A VoIP phone line offers expanded capabilities that give the technology an edge in functionality, including Short Message Service (SMS), video conferencing, recording and archiving.
-But if there’s ever a power or internet outage, you’ll lose your ability to communicate with the outside world.
+• Capabilities: A VoIP phone line is much better equipped to handle different forms of communication, like text messages and video conferencing.
+It also offers access to features such as call recording and archiving.
+However, if there’s ever a power or internet outage, you’ll lose your ability to communicate with the outside world.

 FYIDid you know